 “The pass itself is less than that, but more than you want to pay to drive 10 miles — maybe 25 or 50 euros?
 And yes, we deeply resented it,” she said.

-Authorities in East Devon, England, and San Diego, Calif., instituted similar fines to discourage folks from feeding seagulls and other beach birds in some areas.
-East Devon is levying fines of as much as 80 pounds (about $109) and San Diego charges $50 for running afoul of the rule.
+Authorities in East Devon, England, and San Diego, Calif., instituted similar fines in 2017 to discourage folks from feeding seagulls and other beach birds in some areas.
+East Devon is levying fines up to 80 pounds (about $105), and San Diego charges $50 for running afoul of the rule.

-Fines, deportation and/or jail time
+- Fines, deportation and/or jail time

-Hanging Out at Home in the Buff in Singapore
+Lounging at Home in the Buff in Singapore

 Fountain Funny Business in Rome

-Europe can be expensive but visiting Rome’s iconic Trevi Fountain is free.
+Europe can be expensive, but visiting Rome’s iconic Trevi Fountain is free.
 In fact, there are many free things to do on your European vacation.

 Visiting Historic Hvar in a Swimsuit

-Bringing Some Common OTC Drugs to Japan
+Bringing Certain Over-the-Counter Drugs to Japan

-A fine of up to 5 million yen
+- Fine: Up to 5 million yen

 Wearing Camo in the Caribbean